 In order to raise additional capital or pursue strategic transactions, we may in the future offer, issue or sell additional shares of our common stock or other securities convertible into or exchangeable for our common stock, including the issuance of common stock in relation to the achievement, if any, of milestones triggering our payment of earn-out consideration in connection with the EGEN acquisition.
 Our stockholders may experience significant dilution as a result of future equity offerings or issuance.
 Investors purchasing shares or other securities in the future could have rights superior to existing stockholders.
-As of May 8, 2015, we have a significant number of securities convertible into, or allowing the purchase of, our common stock, including 3,944,675 shares of common stock issuable upon exercise of warrants outstanding, 2,398,476 options to purchase shares of our common stock and restricted stock awards outstanding, and 1,275,294 shares of common stock reserved for future issuance under our stock incentive plans.
-Under the Controlled Equity OfferingSM Sales Agreement entered into with Cantor Fitzgerald & Co. on February 1, 2013, we may offer and sell, from time to time through "at-the-market" offerings, up to an aggregate of \$25 million of shares of our common stock.
-We had only sold \$6.8 million under the Sales Agreement as of May 8, 2015.
+As of August 7, 2015, we have a significant number of securities convertible into, or allowing the purchase of, our common stock, including 5,894,675 shares of common stock issuable upon exercise of warrants outstanding, 2,297,039 options to purchase shares of our common stock and restricted stock awards outstanding, and 1,348,737 shares of common stock reserved for future issuance under our stock incentive plans.
+Under the Controlled Equity Offering SM Sales Agreement entered into with Cantor Fitzgerald & Co. on February 1, 2013, we may offer and sell, from time to time through "at-the-market" offerings, up to an aggregate of \$25 million of shares of our common stock.
+As of August 7, 2015, we had only sold 1,195,927 shares under the agreement for total net proceeds of \$6.8 million.